Canardoux/flutter_sound/doc/pages/guides/guides_streams.md

 - The parameter `toStreamFloat32:` is used when you want to record non interleaved data to a `<List<Float32List>>` Stream Sink
 - The parameter `toStreamInt16:` is used when you want to record non interleaved data to a `<List<Int16List>>` Stream Sink

-{% include note.html content="`toStreamFloat32:` and `toStreamInt16:` are only supported on iOS.
+{% include note.html content="`toStreamInt16:` are only supported on iOS.
 It will be supported later on Web and Android." %}
+{% include note.html content="`toStreamFloat32:` is only supported on iOS and web.
+It will be supported later on Android." %}

 ## Interleaved